ps-tuebingen-courses/pl1-lecture-notes/src/11-garbage-collection/garbage-collection.md

 ```

 We will also use a mutable map instead of a map for environments.
 This is not needed for mark-and-sweep,
-but for copying garbage collectors such as Cheney"s" semi-space garbage collection algorithm.
+but for copying garbage collectors such as Cheney's semi-space garbage collection algorithm.

 ```scala mdoc
 type Env = scala.collection.mutable.Map[String, Value]